sematext/docs/docs/monitoring/spm-faq.md

 ## Troubleshooting

-### Can I enable debugging in the SPM agent?
+### Can I enable debugging in the Sematext Agent?

 Yes.
+For Sematext Agent, edit `logging.level` property in `/opt/spm/properties/st-agent.yml` file.
+Available levels are: panic, fatal, error, warn, info, debug

-For App Agent, simply add or edit the `SPM_MONITOR_LOGGING_LEVEL` property in any of the `/opt/spm/spm-monitor/conf/spm-monitor/*.properties` files and restart the agent (or the process the agent is attached to).
+For App Agents, simply add or edit the `SPM_MONITOR_LOGGING_LEVEL` property in any of the `/opt/spm/spm-monitor/conf/spm-monitor/*.properties` files and restart the agent (or the process the agent is attached to).
 Available levels are: FATAL, ERROR, WARN, INFO, DEBUG, TRACE

-For Infra Agent, edit `logging.level` property in `/opt/spm/properties/st-agent.yml` file.
-Available levels are: panic, fatal, error, warn, info, debug

 ### Can I install Sematext Agent on servers that are behind a proxy?